Supporting Research Across Research Council Boundaries

 - A proposal that may need consideration by more than one Council should be submitted only to the Council that is the most appropriate to lead in considering the research.

-- The lead Council’s normal eligibility and scheme requirements will then apply in considering the application.
+- The lead Council’s normal eligibility and scheme requirements will then apply in considering the proposal.

-- Officers of the Council receiving the application will consider whether the scope of the application, in terms of its imperatives and the approaches proposed, extends into another Council's remit.
+- Officers of the Council receiving the proposal will consider whether the scope of the proposal, in terms of its imperatives and the approaches proposed, extends significantly (10% or more) into another Council's remit.

 - If the Officers consider that the scope extends into another Council's remit, they will contact an identified colleague at the supporting Council(s) concerned.

-- The receiving and supporting Councils will determine whether, and to what extent, the application straddles their remits.
+- The receiving and supporting Councils will determine whether, and to what extent, the proposal straddles their remits.
+If the remit percentage for the non-lead Council is at least 10% and would involve a financial contribution of at least £100k, the proposal will be considered for co-funding.

-- The lead Council will provide appropriate guidance about the Cross-Council Funding Agreement to any relevant panels, boards, committees or other peer review bodies and that appropriate steps are taken to ensure that applications considered under the agreement are not unduly disadvantaged or advantaged in the final decision-making process.
+- The lead Council will provide appropriate guidance about the Cross-Council Funding Agreement to any relevant panels, boards, committees or other peer review bodies and ensure that appropriate steps are taken to ensure that proposals considered under the agreement are not unduly disadvantaged or advantaged in the final decision-making process.

-- The Councils will collectively gather, analyse and publish data on the number and performance of applications that straddle their remits, and will annually review the operation of the protocol.
+- The Councils will collectively gather, analyse and publish data on the number and performance of proposals that straddle their remits, and will annually review the operation of the protocol.

 Arts & Humanities Research Council